-One could argue that the non-existence of pre-trend in the reduced-form of SIV is mechanical.
-When the training is done over the entire pre-period, the reduced-form can give
+One could argue that the non-existence of pre-trend in the reduced-form of SIV is me-

 Figure 4: Quality Checks

 (c) Debiased Reduced-Form

 Notes: Panel A uses the debiased data.
 The green solid lines belong to the intensely treated regions, the black dashed lines belong to the rest, and the cutoff is 2% refugee/native ratio.
 The first-stage using both raw and debiased data is plotted in Panel B. The F-stat in the main first-stage is 154 with the raw data and 218 with the debiased data.
 In Panel C, the reduced-form estimates come from the event-study design shown in equation 1.
 The outcome variable is the wage-employment rate of low-skill natives.
 Standard errors are clustered at the region level.
 The 95% confidence interval is plotted.